GeoNames API in Python#

 'fcode': 'PPLA2'}

-Seaching for a buidling#
+Seaching for a Building#

 In this example, we search for a location using the query “Bruno Business Library.”